 Grammar knowledge covers: grammar forms, sentence composition, text grammar.

 Reading knowledge covers: comprehension/understanding of short and mid-length paragraphs, and retrieving information.

 Listening covers: task based understanding, key point understanding, verbal expressions and quick responses.

 You can see a full list of the breakdown in more detail here.

 The Language Knowledge sections are marked between 0~120 points (for vocabulary, grammar and reading), of which you need a score of at least 38 to pass (so only 31%).
 And the Listening section is 0~60 with a pass mark of 19 (31%).
-So you need at least a total of 80 out of 180 (45%) to pass the entire exam.
+You also need at least a total of 90 out of 180 (50%) to pass the entire exam.
 So even if you don’t feel confident about absolutely everything, it’s worth giving it a go as you might surprise yourself.

 – Katakana and Hiragana – These are the basics of studying Japanese and the sooner you can get them under your belt the better.
 I have constructed 2 Memrise courses to help with these where instead of just drilling the symbols you actually use them by practicing them with vocabulary.
 So if you’re rusty on your kanas or a complete beginner I recommend giving them a go.
 Memrise Hiragana / Memrise Katakana